A ‘slow media’ movement is, so to speak, gathering pace.

 Recently, BBC Radio 3 launched a ‘slow radio‘ programme which controller Alan Davey calls, “a chance for quiet mindfulness.”
 Programming includes the sounds of Irish cattle being blessed by a priest, sunrise in the Kalahari desert and a zoo at dusk.
 To mark the 100th anniversary of Armistice Day, the station played contemporary sounds from historic battlefields all over the world, every hour on the hour apart from the minute of silence at 11am.
 On Christmas Eve, listeners can tune into a three-hour walk through the Black Forest.

-Speaking of Christmas, here’s a great gift list—an inventory of the many subscription-based publications Donald Trump insulted on Twitter during his presidential campaign.
+Speaking of holidays and special occasions, here’s a great gift list—an inventory of the many subscription-based publications Donald Trump insulted on Twitter during his presidential campaign.
 Give someone a subscription—maybe get a little something for yourself too—and support the kind of journalism that helps us better understand the world around us and the times we live in.

 Thoughtful itself, of course, aspires to the values and craft associated with slow media.
 Twice a year, a group of generous contributors comes together to create and curate thought-provoking stories based on a theme, like SLOW (here are previous issues’ themes and stories).
 Once a month, we send a long-form letter by email with ideas for living a more considered and considerate life (you can sign up for Thoughtful Notes here).